 According to Jewish tradition Adam, who is also called the son of God in Scripture (Lk 3:38), was created by God on the Feast of Trumpets.
 How fitting that the last Adam was also born on the same day!
 And just as Yeshua one day will return as King with the trumpet call of God, He also came the first time at the sound of the trumpet.
 The arrival of a king is usually announced with trumpets.
 It is amazing how exactly in detail God fulfills His Word!

 Many people today believe that Yeshua was born during the Feast of Tabernacles.
 There is one major obstacle to this theory.
 Luke wrote about the census that took place when Yeshua was born, “And everyone went to his own town to register.”
-(Lk 2:3) During Succot all Jewish men were commanded in the Torah to be in Jerusalem, which made it unlikely for everyone to be in their own towns at that time.
+(Lk 2:3) During Succot all Jewish men were commanded in the Torah to be in Jerusalem, which made it impossible for everyone to be in their own towns at that time.
 The common time during the year for a census was between August and October.
 December would not have been the time for a Roman census since it usually is rainy and cold in Israel at that time of year, which would have made it difficult to travel in those days.

 What an awesome God we serve!
 Truly “The heavens declare the glory of God; the skies proclaim the work of his hands.
 Day after day they pour forth speech; night after night they display knowledge.”
 (Ps 19:1-2)